holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 1. ... as well as changing how call count reset is handled.

-1. Now, as we need `hotelId` from params, connection must be called within returned function.
+1. As we need `hotelId` from params, collection must be called within returned function.

 After finding the entity for given hotel, we need to return `photos` property from it and we will be almost done.